bkaestner/codewars-rules/README.md

 ## Consistency is key
 However, in some cases, it's better to strife away from idiomatic code, especially if it makes the kata _a lot_ easier in the other language.
 It devalues the achievements of those who solved the harder version.
 In those cases make sure to block the library functions (see below).

 But consistency should be taken in measurements.
-If this leads to completely unidiomatic code during your translation, consider creating a completely new kata insteaed.
+If this leads to completely unidiomatic code during your translation, consider creating a completely new kata instead.

 ## Stringly typed code is bad
 Nothing to say about that.
 Unless it leads to convoluted code avert stringly types. _Please._